 If you have questions, concerns, or suggested improvements, I'd love to hear from you!
 Feel free to open an issue or send a pull request and I'll get back to you as soon as I can.
 You can also email me at firstname.lastname@example.org or find me on Twitter @MattDMo.

 This is free software.
 It is licensed under the MIT License.
 Feel free to use this in your own work.
-However, if you modify and/or redistribute it, please attribute me in some way, and distribute your work under this or a similar license.
+However, if you modify and/or redistribute it, please attribute me in some way, and it would be great if you distribute your work under this or a similar license, but it's not required..
 A shout-out or a beer would be appreciated.